The Narrow Road to the Deep North 3

 Zuiganji Temple Main Hall (From Zuiganji Temple Official Facebook Page)

-The main text states that Basho visited Zuiganji Temple on May 11th (June 27th), but Sora's travel diary indicates that he visited Zuiganji Temple immediately after arriving in Matsushima on the 9th
+The text states that Basho visited Zuiganji Temple on May 11th (June 28th in the Gregorian calendar), but Sora's travel diary suggests that he arrived in Matsushima on the 9th and immediately visited Zuiganji Temple

 These buildings still look the same as they did when Basho visited, but the nearby National Route 45 is lined with souvenir shops and restaurants, and amid the hustle and bustle of tourists and cars, you can sense the timelessness of fashion